 If your doctor has told you that you need to monitor your cholesterol level, ask if tamarind could help.

-While it can’t instantly lower your cholesterol or control your blood sugar, it can be a tasty inclusion if you’re looking to eat healthy.
+While it may not have any solidly proven medicinal uses, it can be a tasty inclusion if you’re looking to eat healthy.

 Tamarind is ubiquitous in India and parts of Africa, where the ripe fruit is used as a food flavoring.
 Unripe fruit is sometimes turned into pulp and used for pickling.
 In other parts of the globe, it’s sold in various forms including sweet snacks, drinks, jams, soups, candies, and more.
 In Mexico, tamarind is an ingredient in the slow-cooked mole.
 In the United States, it’s found in Worcestershire sauce.